asurati/wip.src/content/post/2023-07-04-vc4-cube-demo.md

 ### **Pixel and Element relation:**

-Most GPUs render pixels in a group of aligned `2x2` block of pixels, also called a pixel-quad.
+GPUs seem to prefer rendering pixels in a group of aligned `2x2` block of pixels, also called a pixel-quad.

 With `vc4` GPU too, each QPU processes a pixel-quad when running fragment shaders.
 Not only that, since each QPU is considered to be a 16-way SIMD